mainkoon81/Study-02-AB-Testing/README.md

  - whether two variables (n = 2) are correlated (i.e., associated) => **Correlation test** between two variables.
    - **Pearson correlation coefficient** can be used to summarize the strength of the linear relationship between two data samples.
    `rho = cov(X,y) / (stdv(X)*stdv(y))`
    - **Spearman’s correlation coefficient** can summarize the strength between the two data samples in terms of: **Non-linear relationship**, such that the relationship is stronger or weaker across the distribution of the variables.
+(Further, the two variables being considered may have a non-Gaussian distribution?)
+     - strong->"Nonlinear", "NonGaussian"
+     - weak->"linear","Gaussian"
-(Further, the two variables being considered may have a non-Gaussian distribution?) strong->"Nonlinear", weak->"linear".
-Instead of calculating the coefficient using covariance and standard deviations on the samples themselves, these statistics are calculated from the relative rank of values on each sample.
+   - Instead of calculating the coefficient using covariance and standard deviations on the samples themselves, these statistics are calculated from the relative rank of values on each sample.
 This is a common approach used in non-parametric statistics. **`If you are unsure of the distribution and possible relationships between two variables, Spearman correlation coefficient is a good tool to use.`**
    `rho = cov(rank(X), rank(y)) / (stdv(rank(X)*stdv(rank(y)))`

  - whether multiple variables (n > 2) are correlated => **Correlation matrix** between multiple variables.